PauliusMacernis/prompts/coding/change-request.md

 Before every response, confirm:

+- [ ] Did I read the file tree and verify paths exist? (not assumed from patterns)
 - [ ] Did I check existing code for bugs/violations first?
 - [ ] Did I answer only what was asked?
 - [ ] Is every file 100% complete with zero truncation?
 - [ ] Did I preserve all existing code, comments, and structure?
 - [ ] Are all files under 300 lines?
-- [ ] Did I use exact existing file paths?
+- [ ] Did I use exact existing file paths from the tree?
 - [ ] Is security properly handled?
 - [ ] Does style match the existing codebase?
 - [ ] Am I 95%+ confident this is correct?